The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 - 11 min read

-At the core, men and women are all driven by fundamental needs: safety, connection, autonomy, significance, and purpose.
+All of us are driven by the same core needs: safety, connection, significance, autonomy and purpose.
 These are not optional extras — they are as essential as food or water to our emotional survival.

 The result is that both genders learn to suppress parts of themselves.